-Delivery of the National Alliance on Mental Illness on Campus High School (NCHS) workshops for high school students and advisors.
-NCHS workshops promote the student voice, increase awareness of mental health and wellness, provide suicide prevention strategies, inspire advocacy, promote acceptance for students experiencing mental health issues, and promote a positive school climate that fosters healthy, respectful relationships among students, staff, and parents/guardians/caregivers, and strengthens students' feelings of connectedness to their school.

-- Development and dissemination of A Guide to Increase Mental Health Services to Students.
+- Coordination and delivery of the National Alliance on Mental Illness (NAMI) on Campus High School (NCHS) workshops for high school students and advisors.
+NCHS workshops promote the student voice, increase awareness of mental health and wellness, provide suicide prevention strategies, inspire advocacy, promote acceptance for students experiencing mental health issues, and promote a positive school climate that fosters healthy, respectful relationships among students, staff, and parents/guardians/caregivers, and strengthens students' feelings of connectedness to their school. - Collaboration with NAMI California to plan the first annual youth mental health symposium - Development and dissemination of A Guide to Increase Mental Health Services to Students.
 This guide was developed to assist schools and districts on building capacity to better address mental health challenges among students.
 The document describes the professionals authorized to provide mental health and mental health related supports.
-With this information schools, districts and county offices of education can make informed decisions on what staff to hire depending on their needs and priorities. - Dissemination of the Guide to Student Mental Health and Wellness in California.
+With this information schools, districts and county offices of education can make informed decisions on what staff to hire depending on their needs and priorities.

+- Dissemination of the Guide to Student Mental Health and Wellness in California.
 This descriptive, highly readable guide is designed to help all school personnel and related stakeholders recognize types of mental health disorders, refer those identified with mental health issues for professional help, and use classroom strategies to accommodate students' mental health needs. - Coordination of the work of the SMHPW, which provides policy recommendations to address student mental health needs for the State Superintendent of Public Instruction (SSPI) and the California State Legislature. - Dissemination of student mental health information and resources, including opportunities to participate in MHSA activities, via the CDE Mental Health listserv.
-The listserv reaches more than 8,000 school staff, county and community mental health service providers, and other stakeholders. - Dissemination of information and resources available through MHSOAC, Each Mind Matters (EMM), Directing Change, and other former CalMHSA partners. - Dissemination of model suicide prevention policy as required by Assembly Bill 2246. - Collaboration with the external partners, such as the Trevor Project, to monitor the implementation of Assembly Bill 2246. - Coordination, marketing, and broadcasting of a suicide prevention webinar to provide information on prevention, intervention, and postvention strategies. - Coordination and oversight of a Master of Social Work Intern from the University of Southern California. - Collaboration with the MHSOAC to determine new pathways for meeting students' mental health needs - Coordination of the SSPI's Multi-agency Mental Health Workgroup to solidify relationships between education and county behavioral health departments to help address mental health needs of students through MHSA funding.
+The listserv reaches more than 8,000 school staff, county and community mental health service providers, and other stakeholders. - Dissemination of information and resources available through MHSOAC, Each Mind Matters (EMM), Directing Change, and other former CalMHSA partners. - Dissemination of model suicide prevention policy as required by Assembly Bill 2246. - Collaboration with the external partners, such as the Trevor Project, to monitor the implementation of Assembly Bill 2246. - Coordination, marketing, and broadcasting of a suicide prevention webinar to provide information on prevention, intervention, and postvention strategies. - Collaboration with the MHSOAC to determine new pathways for meeting students' mental health needs - Coordination of the SSPI's Multi-agency Mental Health Workgroup to solidify relationships between education and county behavioral health departments to help address mental health needs of students through MHSA funding. - Collaboration with Mental Health America of California and other partners to plan the annual Mental Health Matters Day. - Collaboration with California Health Occupations Students of America (CalHOSA) to assist in planning first annual youth mental health day.